data61/landshark/README.md

 a scikit-learn interface for problems that do fit in memory (although this is mainly for validation purposes).

+## Outline

+The basic steps in using landshark are:

+1. Import geotiffs and a target shapefile with `landshark-import`
+2. Extract training/testing and query data with `landshark-extract`
+3. Train a model and predict with the `landshark` command, or `skshark` for scikit learn models

+And optionally:
+4. Dump out the training/testing and query data as seen by landshark for use with external tools using the `landshark-dump` command.

 ## Data Prerequisites